 What Is a Pre-Exposure Prophylaxis for COVID-19?

-Pre-Exposure Prophylaxis (PrEP) is medication designed to block a virus from attachment and entering human cells.
+Pre-Exposure Prophylaxis (PrEP) is a medication designed to block a virus from attachment and entering human cells.
 Unlike other currently available monoclonal antibodies, Evusheld is a long-acting antibody that has been authorized for use only to prevent or protect someone before they are exposed to COVID-19.
-Evusheld is not for the treatment of symptoms due to COVID-19 and is not given following an exposure to someone with COVID-19; it is given to prevent infection before an exposure.
+Evusheld is not for the treatment of symptoms due to COVID-19 and is not given following exposure to someone with COVID-19; it is given to prevent infection before exposure.

 - More information: Pre-Exposure Prophylaxis information sheet (PDF) | Available in additional languages

 Remdesivir is an established antiviral drug that is FDA approved and is not currently distributed by WADOH.
 It works by blocking the virus from making copies of itself (replicating).
 Remdesivir is given through a needle in the vein (intravenously) over time, which is called an IV infusion.

 Remdesivir is approved for the treatment of non-hospitalized adults and children who are at high risk for severe COVID-19.
 On April 25, 2022, the FDA expanded this approval to include children at least 28 days old who weigh at least 3 kg (about 6.6 pounds) and who are at risk for developing severe disease, making remdesivir the first FDA-approved treatment for children under age 12.

 Remdesivir should be started as soon as possible, and within seven days of when symptoms began, so it's important for people at high risk to connect with their health care provider if they have symptoms and test positive for COVID-19.
 The treatment is given as a series of three IV infusions, given once a day for three consecutive days.